 Annual Rate Approval Process

-On an annual basis a rate calculation package should be sent to Cost Analysis and Studies for approval.
+On an annual basis, a rate calculation package should be sent to Cost Analysis and Studies for approval.
 This package should contain a rate calculation sheet as well as a final rate sheet that could be posted to advertise the new rates for the coming year.
-Rates are set for the period January 1 - December 31.
-Rate calculations should be based on the prior fiscal year's (July 1 - June 30) results.
+Rates are set for the period Jan.
+1-Dec.
+31. Rate calculations should be based on the prior fiscal year's (July 1-June 30) results.
 Cost Analysis will review the rate calculation to determine:

 - Are all costs included in the operating costs allowable costs?